adamcharnock/lightbus/docs/index.rst

 -----------

 -  APIs exposed on a trusted network only
--  Lightbus will use an off-the-shelf AMQP broker rather than anything purpose-built (See also: :ref:`implementation/amqp:Why AMQP`).
+-  Lightbus will use an off-the-shelf broker rather than anything purpose-built (See also: :ref:`implementation/amqp:Why AMQP`).

 .. note::

     Requiring private network would essentially prevent deployment on Heroku.
-This may be sufficient motivation to provide an alternative.
+This may be sufficient motivation to revise this decision.

 Fictional scenario
 ------------------